ory/docs/docs/keto/index.md

 >
 > [Source](https://research.google/pubs/pub48190/)

-If you need to know if a user (or robot, car, service) is allowed to do something - Ory Keto is the right fit for you.
+If you need to know if a user (or robot, car, service) is allowed to do something - Ory Permissions is the right fit for you.

-Ory Keto implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs.
+Ory Permissions implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs.
 Future versions will include features such as userset rewrites (for example RBAC-style role-permission models), Zookies, and more.